Bank of America Chicago Marathon: Tips for Training & Race Day

 • Trust your training!
 Race day can bring on the butterflies, but you’ve put in the time and the effort—so trust it!
 Clear your mind and focus on your paces.

-Learn More About How to Train for a Marathon with IMPACT Physical Therapy
+Train Smarter for the 2023 Chicago Marathon with Physical Therapy

 Whether you’re an older runner, dealing with knee pain after running, or searching for expert tips for running a marathon safely, a licensed physical therapist can help!
 A customized exercise plan combined with manual therapy can help you get the most out of your training time—and perform your best on race day.
-You’ll find our facilities throughout Chicagoland and the southwest suburbs, so request a virtual visit for details today!
+You’ll find IMPACT Physical Therapy and Sports Recovery facilities in Chicagoland and the southwest suburbs, so request an appointment to learn more!